nrudnyk/air-raid-map/Extensions/README.md

 # Extensions

-AppKit, UIKit and other cross-platform extensions for AirRaid Map application
+Contains AppKit, UIKit and other cross-platform extensions for AirRaid Map application